Yasmin-tota/Yasmin-tota/README.md

-- 🌱 I’m currently learning t be a FrontEnd Developer.
+- 🌱 I’m currently learning to be a FrontEnd Developer.
 - 💬 Ask me about anything 😄.
 - 📫 To reach me 👇